Aerial view of Gaza City

 * Palestinian population only.

-Source: U.S. Census Bureau.
+Source: US Census Bureau.

 The population of the West Bank and Gaza boasts several notable features.
-The population growth rate is among the highest in the world: 3.4 percent in the West Bank and 4.0 percent in Gaza, according to U.S. Census Bureau estimates.
+The population growth rate is among the highest in the world: 3.4 percent in the West Bank and 4.0 percent in Gaza, according to US Census Bureau estimates.
 A full 45 percent of the West Bank population are children under 15 years of age, compared with 50 percent in Gaza.
 Palestinian-controlled Gaza is also one of the most densely populated places on earth with some 4,091 people per square kilometer.
 Regionally, the Palestinians exhibit high levels of literacy.
 Among those 15 years and older, the rate is 92 percent for males and 80 percent for females, according to the Palestinian Central Bureau of Statistics.
 About 825,000 Gazans (78 percent of total) and their descendants are registered refugees from the 1948 war as are 583,000 West Bankers (30 percent of total).
 Not all refugees reside in refugee camps: 55 percent of Gaza refugees live in 8 refugee camps while only 27 percent of West Bank refugees live in 19 camps.

 Life expectancy at birth is relatively high compared with Arab countries.
-But the territory faces several significant health concerns relating to underdevelopment, the legacy of occupation, and ongoing political turmoil and violence.
-The Palestinian uprising since October 2000 itself comprises a major health problem.
+But the territory faces several significant health concerns relating to underdevelopment, the legacy of occupation, and ongoing political turbulence and violence.
+The Palestinian uprising since October 2000 itself includes a major health problem.
 Between October 2000 and late February 2002, more than 1,000 Palestinians were killed and over 17,000 injured in clashes with Israelis.
 Israeli forces have reentered parts of Areas A and B, prevented movement among many Palestinian areas, and laid siege to Palestinian towns.
 The escalation in tensions between the two sides has resulted in reduced access to health and medical facilities for some Palestinians.

 Some economic indicators actually declined during the early years of the peace process and have recently worsened.
 During 1992-1996, real per capita gross domestic product for Palestinians declined by over 36 percent, because of the combined effects of falling aggregate incomes and high population growth, according to Palestinian Chambers of Commerce, Industry, and Agriculture.
 The poverty rate in September 2000 stood at 21 percent.
 During the first three months of the uprising that began in October 2000, the situation worsened as the Palestinian economy contracted by 50 percent and unemployment rose to 40 percent.
 The Jordan Investment Trust estimates that the economy suffered a total of US$6.8 billion in losses during the first 12 months of the uprising.